-- Plan, inspect and book Cross Country and Walks venues - If necessary sub-committee in charge of Meet Manager to run a T & F meet to gain familiarity with the software. - Organise medals die; notify, but don't order, possible numbers required - Book medical and massage personnel - Liaise with the LOC from the Affiliate/Associate who ran the previous Championships re any problems etc. - Investigate the options for an official photographer, engraver etc. - Provide entry form for OMA and Affiliate/Associate web-sites.
+- Plan, inspect and book Cross Country and Walks venues - If necessary sub-committee in charge of Meet Manager to run a T&F meet to gain familiarity with the software. - Organise medals design; notify, but do not order, possible numbers required - Book medical and massage personnel - Liaise with the LOC from the Member country who ran the previous Championships re any problems etc. - Investigate the options for an official photographer, engraver etc. - Provide entry form for OMA and Member countries' websites.